gavinbunney/terraform-provider-kubectl/README.md

 A set of helpful data resources to process directories of yaml files and inline templating is available.

-This `terraform-provider-kubectl` provider has been used by many large Kubernetes installations to completely manage the lifecycle of Kubernetes resources.
+This terraform-provider-kubectl provider has been originally forked from `gavinbunney/kubectl`.

 ## Installation